academe/Particle/README.md

 Most of the other examples in this class require the Tinker application to be installed.

 ## Implemented Features

+TODO: this list is not complete.
+Some additional features are implemented, and the API has further new features that are not yet implemented.

 ### Device Management
 - List Devices